 Oprah Winfrey recently used her mass communication muscle to continue the discussion around BHRT, devoting entire programs to the topic last year.
 Her praise of bioidentical hormones sparked backlash from members of the medical community and left a lot of midlife women looking for ways to stop their hot flashes and the clock in the middle of a highly contentious debate.

-“Hormone replacement therapy (HRT) once seemed the only answer for many of the symptoms women face as they age, but that’s not the case anymore,” said board certified menopause clinician Barb Silver, founding director of the Women's Health Resource Center at California Pacific Medical Center (CPMC).
+“Hormone replacement therapy (HRT) once seemed the only answer for many of the symptoms women face as they age, but that’s not the case anymore,” said board certified menopause clinician Barb Silver, founding director of the Women's Health Resource Center at California Pacific Medical Center (CPMC)Opens new window.
 Ms. Silver has been a nurse practitioner in women’s health for more than three decades.
 “Traditional hormone therapy has benefits, but we now know long-term use can come with risks.”

 The potential for harm became apparent in 2002 when researchers released findings from the landmark Women's Health Initiative (WHI) study.
 After following more than 150,000 postmenopausal women starting in 1991, they concluded that combined daily estrogen and progestin therapy increased the risk of heart attacks, strokes, breast cancer and blood clots in some women.
 Investigators found benefits of HRT as well, including decreased risk for colon cancer and increased bone density.

 As a result of the WHI study, practitioners and their patients have looked carefully at risks and benefits of HRT.
 They’ve also searched for different ways to alleviate menopause symptoms.

 “Many women are turning to alternative hormone therapies thinking they are safer, but that may not be the case at all,” asserted Ms. Silver.